ebryn/EasyIndexedDB/README.md

 * `putRecord(dbName, storeName, value, key)`
 * `getRecord(dbName, storeName, key)`
 * `deleteRecord(dbName, storeName, key)`
-* `webkitGetDatabaseNames()`: Only works in Chrome.
+* `webkitGetDatabaseNames()`: Only works in Chrome/Opera (Chromium-based browsers).
-* `isGetDatabaseNamesSupported`: A property that returns true for Chrome.
+* `isGetDatabaseNamesSupported`: A property that returns true for Chrome/Opera.
-* `getDatabaseNames()`: Will use `webkitGetDatabaseNames` if in Chrome.
+* `getDatabaseNames()`: Will use `webkitGetDatabaseNames` if in Chrome/Opera.
 For other browsers, it will return a promise that results in an empty array.
 * `on()`, `off()`, `trigger()`: RSVP.EventTarget mixin functionality

 ## Basic Queries